My High School Reunion Experiences

 My High School Life

-Although many people are getting reconnected on social networking sites like Facebook and Twitter, many more are still hesitant to attend their 30 or 50 year high school reunion.
-This hub will examine high school reunions through my personal experiences.
+Although many people are getting reconnected on social networking sites like Facebook and Twitter, a lot more are still hesitant to attend their 30 or 50-year high school reunion.
+This article will examine high school reunions through my personal experiences.

-In the winter of 1992 mom informed me that she had received a letter from some of my high school classmates.
-They had contacted my mother, because they didn't have my current address at that time.
-According to Karen, the graduating class of 1962 was holding a 30 year reunion back in Burlington in August.
+In the winter of 1992, mom informed me that she had received a letter from some of my high school classmates.
+They had contacted my mother because they didn't have my current address at that time.
+According to Karen, the graduating class of 1962 was holding a 30-year reunion back in Burlington in August 1992.
 I was invited to the reunion.

 When hearing the news about the reunion, my first reaction was not to attend.
 I did not want to attend the reunion probably for the same reasons most people don't attend theirs.
 Yes, I was living out of state 800 miles away at the time.
 That, however, was not one of the main reasons why my gut reaction was initially not to attend.
 The reasons for not attending and why others are probably hesitant to go to their reunions are as follow: